Teckwhye/is4302-project/docs/ProjectReport.md

 * `Event.sol` : creation and storing of the event information & creation of tickets through `Ticket.sol`.

 `EventTokenMarket.sol` along with `EventTokenMarketAlgorithm.sol` are the contracts where buyers can trade tokens that will be used during the bidding ticket process.

+The team exercises data segregation and separation with these implementation of different contracts that serves their individual purposes.

 ## Implementation